canonical/discourse-doc-checker/README.md

 3. **Reports differences**: Shows detailed diffs when documentation doesn't match
 4. **Fails on differences**: Returns non-zero exit code to fail CI when issues are found
 5. **Creates issues (optional)**: Can automatically create GitHub issues with the check results and detailed output
+6. **Stable commit detection**: Can automatically detect and checkout stable commits for comparison

+### Stable Commit Detection

+When `use-stable: 'true'` is set, the action will:

+1. **Call the check_docs script** with `--get-stable-commit` flag to detect the stable commit
+2. **Checkout the stable commit** automatically before running the documentation check
+3. **Show in issues** which stable commit was used for comparison

+The stable commit detection logic uses the latest promote action:
+- **Finds the latest promote workflow**: Searches for completed workflow runs with "promote" in the name
+- **Extracts commit SHA**: Gets the commit SHA that the promote action ran against
+- **Automatic repository detection**: Determines repository name from environment or git remote
+- **GitHub API integration**: Uses GitHub API to find the most recent successful promote action

+The implementation uses the `find_latest_promote_action()` function from `get_stable.py` which provides detailed information about the promote action that was found.

 ## Example conversion